Monadical Job Application Process

 The dev-ops take-home project described above is already a decent amount of work, but that's because we're currently looking for relatively experienced devops engineers that are already comfortable setting up this type of server environment.
 If this task sounds easy and you feel it's not enough to show off your awesome chops, we've provided some additional tasks below as inspiration, but feel free to add anything else you feel would improve the setup.

 Keep in mind, simplicity is key, this is not a production application with all its associated complexity, so try to keep it as small and lean as you can.
-Part of our grading criteria is how well applicants can accomplish this setup without adding lots of unecessary config and management overhead that doesn't provide tangible security or ops value.
+Part of our grading criteria is how well applicants can weigh the value of additional features against the cost of adding config surface-area and management overhead.

 - store all logs, cache files, tmp files, and other data in `/opt/banana/data` (this includes nginx logs, django logs, postgres logs, and the postgresql database files)